Skip to content

 How much does a check-engine-light diagnostic cost?

 Mobile diagnostic in Chester County: $90 flat for code read, live-data review, and a written explanation.
-If you book the repair with us afterward, we credit the $90 toward the repair so you only pay the diagnostic fee once.
+If a repair is booked with the same tech afterward, the $90 is credited toward the repair so the diagnostic fee is only paid once.

 Why not just go to AutoZone or O'Reilly?

-They read the code for free, which is helpful for a starting point.
+A free code read at a parts store is helpful as a starting point.
 But the code only tells you which sensor is reporting a fault — not why.
 P0420 (catalyst efficiency) could be a bad cat, or it could be a $20 oxygen sensor reading wrong, or it could be a vacuum leak upstream.
 Reading the code is step one of ten.

-My check engine light is flashing — is that different?
+A flashing check engine light — is that different?

 Yes.
-Flashing CEL means active misfire that's damaging the catalytic converter every mile you drive.
-Stop driving and call us.
-Solid CEL means "the computer noticed something" — it's not an emergency, but don't ignore it past your next free weekend.
+Flashing CEL means active misfire that's damaging the catalytic converter every mile of driving.
+Stop driving and call (610) 541-8307.
+Solid CEL means "the computer noticed something" — not an emergency, but don't ignore it past the next free weekend.

 What if the problem is intermittent?

-We pull the freeze-frame data — the snapshot of conditions when the code last set.
-That tells us a lot even if the symptom isn't happening right now.
-We'll also check pending codes and recent monitor readiness.
+Freeze-frame data — the snapshot of conditions when the code last set — gets pulled and analyzed.
+That reveals a lot even if the symptom isn't happening right now.
+Pending codes and recent monitor readiness are also reviewed.

-We can clear it, but PA inspection requires the OBD-II readiness monitors to set, which only happens after a "drive cycle" of 50–100 miles.
-If we clear the code right before inspection, your car will fail because the monitors are blank.
-We'll tell you straight what to do.
+Technically yes, but PA inspection requires the OBD-II readiness monitors to set, which only happens after a "drive cycle" of 50–100 miles.
+Clearing the code right before inspection guarantees a failure because the monitors come up blank.
+The tech will explain the right path for your specific situation.